 The Third Order of St. Dominic in Idaho, or also known as the Idaho Lay Dominicans, focuses on the Truth of the Catholic Faith, in an effort to understand it and live it, by reading, learning and imitating Our Lord, with St. Dominic as our spiritual father, and St. Thomas Aquinas as our guide, in our prayers and study to pursue the truth, and in sharing our contemplation with others.
 It is all in the effort to seek and discover the True, the Good, and the Beautiful, in lifting our hearts and minds up to God in this life, with the firm faith and hope to share, love, and live with Him in the next.

-In October 1997, the Blessed Margaret of Castello Chapter was initiated when Stephanie DeNinno, Mark Gross, Gayle Boyer and John Keenan met together to forming a Dominican chapter in Boise.
+In October 1997, the Blessed Margaret of Castello Chapter was initiated when Stephanie DeNinno, Mark Gross, Gayle Boyer and John Keenan met together to form a Dominican chapter in Boise.
 The Chapter has continued to meet every succeeding month since that date.
 The Chapter was formed at the encouragement, teaching, inspiration, and persistent guidance of Fr.
 Bart de la Torre, O.P.

 In October of 1998, the Chapter held its initial formal meeting as a chapter-in-formation with 14 people in attendance, that included Fr.
 George Matanic, O.P.—the provincial promoter of the lay people in the Western United States at the time.